codio-content/Python_Maze-Programs_and_agorithms/.guides/content/Programs---Algorithms-8550.md

 - Sequence
 - Introduction to the concept of an algorithm
 - Introduction to flow charts
-- Showing what Javascript looks like
+- Showing what Python looks like
 - Simple algorithm challenges

 |||